 - Does the Family and Medical Leave Act (FMLA) leave to apply for employees or immediate family members who may contract coronavirus?

-- Will I need to present a doctor’s note prior to returning to work if I have been quarantined but report being asymptomatic?
+- Will I need to present a doctor’s note before returning to work if I have been quarantined but report being asymptomatic?

 - What if I don’t want to come to work for fear of contracting the virus?

 - What if the office is closed due to coronavirus?

 - How should I report absences to my manager during this time?

 4. Wash Hands and Practice Good Personal Hygiene

 Similar to the flu and other community viruses, it is important to wash hands and practice good personal hygiene to prevent the spread of the disease.